-The Super I/O supports two high-speed, 16550 compatible serial communication ports (UARTs).
-Each UART includes a 16-byte send/receive FIFO, a programmable baud rate generator, complete modem control capability and a processor interrupt system.
-Both UARTs provide legacy speed with baud rate of up to 115.2 Kbps.
+The Super I/O supports one high-speed, 16550 compatible serial communication header (UART).
+The UART includes a 16-byte send/receive FIFO, a programmable baud rate generator, complete modem control capability, and a processor interrupt system.
+The UART provides legacy speed with baud rate of up to 115.2 Kbps.